sparkon7/circuitpython-curriculum/oled-therm-4/readme.md

 Each I2C device (an OLED, a sensor, etc) has a unique I2C address in the range of 0-127.
 This allows our board to communicate with multiple (up to 127) devices at a time.
 When creating an I2C bus instance, we need to specify the I2C address so our data is sent to and read from the proper data.
+The preassigned address for our 128x64 monochrome OLED in `0x3d`, which is hexadecimal for 61.
 ### But what about an I2C "bus"?
 I2C is simply the protocol for how the board and device understand each others messages.
 A "bus" is the tool that transports data to and from the microcontroller and OLED screen.